cagov/caldata-mdsa-training/docs/cloud-data-warehouses/snowflake.md

     - Security: robust security features including role-based access control, user authentication, and encryption

 2. **Compute resources (for query processing)**
-    - Executes queries using Massive Parallel Processing (MPP) a cluster = a group of computers or servers that work together as a unified system. they share the workload of a specific task. each cluster operates independently to allow parallel processing[for faster, more efficient processing]. workloads are divided across separate clusters
+    - Executes queries using Massive Parallel Processing, a method that allows big jobs to be split up into smaller ones and processed at the same time, bringing down overall runtime
-    - Each query runs in independent virtual warehouses (compute clusters), ensuring high performance and isolation of workloads
+    - Each query runs in independent virtual warehouses, ensuring high performance and isolation of workloads.
+Note: Snowflake uses the term *virtual warehouse* to refer to a cluser of compute resources, even though in many other contexts, virtual warehouse refers to the entire database!
     - Virtual warehouses can expand or contract based on the complexity and size of queries

 3. **Storage resources**